Château du Rivau

 The Château du Rivau is a castle in the village of Lémeré, Touraine, France.
 In the book of Rabelais' Gargantua, it was given to captain Tolmere as a reward for his victories in the Picrocholean Wars.

 In 1429, towards the end of the Hundred Years' War, Joan of Arc and her followers came to fetch horses at Le Rivau.
-It was already renowned for the quality of its equipage and war horses that were raised there.
+It was renowned for the quality of its equipage and war horses that were raised there.
 In 1510, François de Beauvau, captain of King Francis I of France, constructed the stables in the outbuildings' courtyard that supplied royal stallions.
 Those stables became the royal stables of Henry III and housed his stallions.
-An exhibit shows the history of the King's horses and tells the visitor about the mythical horses.

 Since 1992, the new owners have undertaken a renovation campaign to prevent the decay of the castle and winery.
 It has been classified as a monument historique since 1918 by the French Ministry of Culture.

 The Castle

 Château du Rivau has a shape reminiscent of 13th Century fortified castles.
 The square-shaped keep was the heart of the castle's fortification.
 The Rivau was one of the first ornamental castles to be built.
 In the dining hall, the biblical episode, Feast of Belshazzar, was painted over the fire mantelpiece by a Flemish master of the 16th century.